June 19, 2015

 After visiting some spectacular scenery in Ozark Mountains (click for Part 1 or Part 2),

-I headed into Eureka Springs.
+I arrived in Eureka Springs.

 Eureka (3)